 How Is Fibromyalgia Treated?

 Fibromyalgia treatment includes stress reduction and a structured aerobic exercise program including stretching and flexibility exercises.
-Also, sleep patterns need to be improved so patients can wake with less fatigue and less pain.
+Also, sleep patterns need to be improved so you can wake with less fatigue and less pain.
+At Cohen Medical Centers, we provide FibroLux laser therapy treatments to help our patients reduce and manage their pain.

 What Causes Fibromyalgia?